User Experience design is one of the most important aspects for concluding professional web design.…

 A concise recap tutorial of much of what we have already learned so far.
 Shows how to structure a basic WP foundation for a theme that will be fully ready for styling and customization.

 Making an Original Corporate Theme in WordPress

 Corporate themes are some of the most downloaded/purchased themes in the WordPress ecosphere.
 Why you might ask?
-Well, it seems that businesses are finding great success with using WordPress as their front-end and back-end platforms to publish their business websites, but also to manage them with communiities and content.
-The tutorial series here come from Baris Unver, who is focusing on teaching new WP developers what it takes to create a flexible yet stunning WordPress theme for corporate purpose.
-First tutorial focuses on the homepage and the about page, while his second tutorial goes in-depth about page types.
-We’re looking forward to more additions in the series, keep an eye out for them.
+Well, it seems that businesses are finding great success with using WordPress as their front-end and back-end platforms to publish their business websites and also to manage them with communities and content.
+The tutorial series here comes from Baris Unver, who is focusing on teaching new WP developers what it takes to create a flexible yet stunning WordPress theme for corporate purposes.
+The first tutorial focuses on the homepage and the about page, while his second tutorial goes in-depth about page types.
+We’re looking forward to more additions in the series, so keep an eye out for them.

 How Theme Frameworks Actually Work

 A WordPress theme framework is really all about enabling to create custom WordPress themes from a single location.
 The framework provides all the functionality, and a child theme can be used to utilize that functionality to full capacity.
 You will most likely have heard of frameworks like Genesis, Canvas, and WordSmith before.
 These are all very famous WP frameworks in use by hundreds of thousands of users, but how do WP frameworks really work?
 That’s the mission that Rachel McCollin from Tutsplus+ is trying to embark on.
 You will be learning from an in-depth series (already 11 posts) that show you how to create your own WordPress framework for themes, and what kind of aspects you will need to cover to create a unique framework, capable of building additional themes straight from the admin dashboard.

 DRY WordPress Theme Development